 7 Golden Rules for Participation

 The 7 Golden Rules for Participation are a set of principles that anyone working with children and young people can use.
-They support children and young people to inform adults about things that are important to them.
+They help children and young people tell adults about things that are important to them.

 Children's Golden Rules: Accessible versions

 About the Golden Rules

 The Golden Rules were developed to help adults:

 - understand what the United Nations means by participation, and

 - understand what they should do when helping children and young people inform and take part in decision-making.